afuzzyllama/DataAccessUE4/README.md

 Installation
 ============

-The only implmentation that exists at the moment is for sqlite.
+The only implementation that exists at the moment is for sqlite.
 Sqlite can be obtained at the [official website](http://www.sqlite.org/).
 After obtaining the source files, place the files (shell.c, sqlite3.h, sqlite3.c, sqlite3ext.h) in the following directory:
 ```
 Plugins/DataAccess/Source/DataAccess/ThirdParty/Sqlite/3.8.5/
 ```